New Patients:

-If you have broken, or severely decayed teeth, a dental crown can help you restore the look, feel, and functionality of your natural tooth.
-At TotallySmiles, our dentists are prepared to help you address complex dental concerns within your smile such as extensive dental damage.
-While some tooth chips and cracks can be concealed using cosmetic dentistry services, others will cause structural damage to your teeth and will affect the bite and the way you eat and speak.
+If you have broken or severely decayed teeth, a dental crown can help you restore the look, feel, and functionality of your natural tooth.
+At TotallySmiles, our dentists are prepared to help you address complex dental concerns within your smile, such as extensive dental damage.
+While some tooth chips and cracks can be concealed using cosmetic dental treatments in Gaithersburg, others will cause structural damage to your teeth and will affect the bite and the way you eat and speak.

 It is best to have all damaged dentition and trauma assessed by a professional dentist as soon as possible to determine the best course of treatment.
-Otherwise, you risk the damages only being worse and requiring more invasive treatment.
+Otherwise, you risk the damage only getting worse and requiring more invasive treatment.
+Learn more about restorative dentistry below.

 Dental Crowns in Gaithersburg, MD